BroadbandForum/yang/OD-360/03-bbf.md

 ### BBF-9: Explicit Modeling

-Where YANG allows something or some behavior to be explicitly modeled (e.g. enumerations, range, units, must, etc.) then this SHOULD always be done.
+Where YANG allows something or some behavior to be explicitly modeled (e.g., enumerations, range, units, must, etc.) then this SHOULD always be done.
 Mandatory requirements in descriptions SHOULD be used only where it is not possible to use formal YANG modeling to convey the requirement.

 ### BBF-10: Retroactive Application of OD-360 Guidelines